rfougy/riv.systems/cms/blog/fashion/2024-10-25-adidas-trip.md

 coverImage: "/blog/fashion/2024-10-25-adidas-trip/7-1.webp"
 ---

 The team and I at ARCHIVE.pdf have [worked with adidas](https://www.instagram.com/stories/highlights/18008854915814606/) over the past 1-2 years, promoting their silhouettes and even covering their Y-3 show during Paris Fashion Week.
 Earlier this year, adidas reached out to have us fly across the globe to Germany and visit their headquarters and archive—all expenses covered.
-I couldn’t attend due to personal matters, but man, I never believed lightening could strike twice until now.
+I couldn’t attend due to personal matters, but man, I never believed lightning could strike twice until now.

 Johnny, our Business Lead, and I arrived in the city of Nürnberg, Germany on a Wednesday morning.
 You wouldn’t expect for a world-class footwear brand to accommodate you in a seemingly random town, but its charm grew on us, perhaps from our upbringings in similarly small towns.
 At Nürnberg's center stood a colossal cathedral Frauenkirche (a.k.a., the ‘Church of the Lady’), towering over a square of local vendors.